Edward VII: Heir apparent

-During Queen Victoria's widowhood, Edward pioneered the idea of royal public appearances as they are understood today—for example, opening the Thames Embankment in 1871, the Mersey Tunnel in 1886, and Tower Bridge in 1894—but his mother did not allow him an active role in the running of the country until 1898.
+During his mother's widowhood, Edward pioneered the idea of royal public appearances as they are understood today—for example, opening the Thames Embankment in 1871, the Mersey Railway Tunnel in 1886, and Tower Bridge in 1894—but his mother did not allow him an active role in the running of the country until 1898.
 He was sent summaries of important government documents, but she refused to give him access to the originals.
-Edward annoyed his mother, who favoured the Germans, by siding with Denmark on the Schleswig-Holstein Question in 1864 and in the same year annoyed her again by making a special effort to meet Giuseppe Garibaldi, the Italian general, patriot, and republican, who was a leader in the movement for Italian unification.
+Edward annoyed his mother, who favoured the Germans, by siding with Denmark on the Schleswig-Holstein Question in 1864 and in the same year annoyed her again by making a special effort to meet Giuseppe Garibaldi, the Italian general and revolutionary, who was a leader in the movement for Italian unification.
 Liberal Prime Minister William Ewart Gladstone sent him papers secretly.
 From 1886, Foreign Secretary Lord Rosebery sent him Foreign Office despatches, and from 1892 some Cabinet papers were opened to him.

-In 1870 republican sentiment in Britain was given a boost when the French emperor, Napoleon III, was defeated in the Franco-Prussian War and the French Third Republic was declared.
+In 1870 republican sentiment in Britain was given a boost when the French Emperor, Napoleon III, was defeated in the Franco-Prussian War and the French Third Republic was declared.
 However, in the winter of 1871, a brush with death led to an improvement in both Edward's popularity with the public and his relationship with his mother.
 While staying at Londesborough Lodge, near Scarborough, North Yorkshire, Edward contracted typhoid fever, the disease that was believed to have killed his father.
 There was great national concern, and one of his fellow guests (Lord Chesterfield) died.
 Edward's recovery was greeted with almost universal relief.
 Public celebrations included the composition of Arthur Sullivan's Festival Te Deum.
 Edward cultivated politicians from all parties, including republicans, as his friends, and thereby largely dissipated any residual feelings against him.

 On 26 September 1875, Edward set off for India on an extensive eight-month tour; on the way, he visited Malta, Brindisi and Greece.
 His advisors remarked on his habit of treating all people the same, regardless of their social station or colour.
 In letters home, he complained of the treatment of the native Indians by the British officials: "Because a man has a black face and a different religion from our own, there is no reason why he should be treated as a brute."
 Consequently, Lord Salisbury, the Secretary of State for India, issued new guidance and at least one resident was removed from office.
 He returned to England on 11 May 1876, after stopping off at Portugal.
 At the end of the tour, Queen Victoria was given the title Empress of India by Parliament, in part as a result of the tour's success.